javimangal/Dust-Microbiome-Review/README.md

 -   [Part 2](R/Descriptive_analysis.qmd).
 Descriptive analyses.
 [PDF](docs/reports/Descriptive_analysis.pdf)
 -   [Part 3](R/ESC-DAG_cited_by.qmd).
 Analysis of studies citing the [ESC-DAG method](https://pubmed.ncbi.nlm.nih.gov/31325312/) in the last two years.
 [PDF](docs/reports/ESC-DAG_cited_by.pdf)
 -   [Part 4](R/Implied_graphs.qmd).
 Mapping procedure, for the reconstruction of implied graphs from studies assessing the relationship between the indoor dust microbiome and allergic diseases.
 [PDF](docs/reports/Implied_graphs.pdf)
 -   [Part 5](R/Microbiome_pooled_analysis_bacteria.qmd).
-Pooled analysis of the indoor dust bacterial microbiome of 4 studies included in the review plus priorly unpublished data from households in the Netherlands.
+Pooled analysis of the indoor dust bacterial microbiome of 5 studies included in the review plus priorly unpublished data from households in the Netherlands.
 [PDF](docs/reports/Microbiome_pooled_analysis_bacteria.pdf)
 -   [Part 6](R/Microbiome_pooled_analysis_fungi.qmd).
 Pooled analysis of the indoor dust fungal microbiome of 3 studies included in the review plus priorly unpublished data from households in the Netherlands.
 [PDF](docs/reports/Microbiome_pooled_analysis_fungi.pdf)

+Note: I have not provided data for reproducibility of parts 5 and 6 in this repository since this still needs to be discussed internally to decide the best way to share the corresponding data.

 ## Project Structure